 You may be relieved to learn that sometimes dental insurance and potentially medical insurance may help with the cost of cosmetic dental implants or bone grafting.
 Dental insurance provides insurance benefits for procedures that are dentally necessary and medical insurance provides benefits for procedures considered to be medically necessary.
 Because dental implants replace missing teeth, a portion of the treatment is often considered dentally necessary.
 In addition, because dental implants reconstruct the bone loss of the mandible or maxilla some medical insurances may consider a portion of treatment medically necessary.
 Dental implants may also be needed as a result of trauma or an accident which also renders them medically necessary.
 It is important to note that not all cosmetic dentists, periodontists, or oral surgeons accept all insurances, and not all are able to bill medical insurance.
 Research the top implant dentists in your area, and contact them to discuss your dental and medical insurance.
 That will help to give you a sense of your treatment will be partially covered by some of your dental or medical insurance.

 Contact The Best Dental Implant Dentist in Metro Boston, MA

 For more information on cosmetic dental implants visit a top implant dentist in your region.
 In the metro Boston area, Dr. Charles Sutera has established himself as an authority in implant dentistry due to his comprehensive expertise.
-His national media attention for renowned expertise in TMJ, sedation dentistry, and high-profile celebrity smile makeovers has earned him the title of “The Best Outside the West”.
+Dr. Sutera has received national media attention for renowned expertise in TMJ treatment, sedation dentistry, and high-profile celebrity smile makeovers.
 Contact Aesthetic Smile Reconstruction for further information.